Refashion a shirt into a cami top

-Transform any old, neglected shirts you have into a stylish, flattering gathered cami top with this tutorial from Portia Lawrie.
-Once you’ve made one, why not experiment with other strap styles, such as a cross-over back, halter, or ties.
+Transform any old, neglected shirts you have into a stylish, flattering gathered cami top with this cami top pattern from Portia Lawrie.
+Once you've made one, why not experiment with other strap styles, such as a cross-over back, halter, or ties.

 You will need

 - >Man’s shirt that fits you loosely (see notes for details)

 - Basic sewing kit<

 The shirt you choose as your base garment should have an underarm to underarm measurement that is at least 1.5 times your bust measurement for a lightly gathered top, or 2–2.5 times your bust measurement for a more heavily gathered top.

 Before you take your bust measurement, read our handy guide to How to measure yourself

 With the shirt buttoned up, cut straight across through all layers, underarm to underarm, as pictured.
 The bottom section you cut away from the shirt will form the main part of your top.
 Set this aside for now.